jenniferbacon01/CV/README.md

 #### Analytical
 - While studying Physics, working through mathematical and practical problems strengthened my ability to think logically and laterally.
 In the lab, we practiced hypothesising, manipulating data and drawing conclusions.
-- At my previous company (options trading), I was responsible for producing data-driven quantitative analysis of option positions and trading strategies.
+- At my previous company (options trading), I was responsible for producing data-driven quantitative analysis of options positions and trading strategies.
 - I am good at breaking a problem down into manageable pieces - this is a crucial part of object-oriented design and writing clean readable code that is easy to adapt and test.